anubhavkjha/PENETRATION-TESTING-TOOLKIT/README.md

 *MENTOR* : NEELA SANTOSH
 # DESCRIPTION
-A TOOLKIT WITH MULTIPLE MODULES (E.G., PORT SCANNER, BRUTE-FORCER) FOR PENETRATION TESTING The Penetration Testing Toolkit is a Python-based modular security testing tool designed for ethical hacking and cybersecurity professionals.
+A TOOLKIT WITH MULTIPLE MODULES (E.G., PORT SCANNER, BRUTE-FORCER) FOR PENETRATION TESTING.

+The Penetration Testing Toolkit is a Python-based modular security testing tool designed for ethical hacking and cybersecurity professionals.
 It includes multiple modules such as a port scanner and a brute-force attack tool to help identify vulnerabilities in network security and authentication mechanisms.